Frank Hummert: Helen Trent and radio success

-In their first year of radio, Hummert and Schumacher created Just Plain Bill and Ma Perkins, (which both enjoyed extensive 20-plus year runs on radio), for the daytime radio schedule.
+In their first year in radio, Hummert and Schumacher created Just Plain Bill and Ma Perkins, (which both enjoyed extensive 20-plus year runs on radio), for the daytime radio schedule.
 Their next major hit was The Romance of Helen Trent which premiered October 30, 1933, on CBS.
-The program revolved the personal romantic life of Helen Trent and the continuing question: Can a woman of 35 find love?
-The program ended after 27 years in June 1960 and the broadcast of 7,222 episodes; more than any other radio soap opera.
+The program revolved around the personal romantic life of Helen Trent and the continuing question: Can a woman of 35 find love?
+The program ended after 27 years and 7,222 episodes in June 1960, more than any other radio soap opera.

-With the premieres of Mr. Keen, Tracer of Lost Persons, The American Album of Familiar Music, Manhattan Merry-Go-Round and Backstage Wife between 1931 and 1937, Blackett-Sample-Hummert were producing 46% of shows on the daytime schedule.
+With the premieres of Mr. Keen, Tracer of Lost Persons, The American Album of Familiar Music, Manhattan Merry-Go-Round and Mary Noble, Backstage Wife between 1931 and 1937, Blackett-Sample-Hummert were producing 46% of shows on the daytime radio schedule.

 With the beginning of the 17-year run of Stella Dallas in 1938, the Hummert factory was underway.
 In 1943, B-S-H reorganized to form Dancer Fitzgerald Sample and the Hummerts spun off their own radio production company, Air Features, Inc., which continued to control the airwaves and purchase air time through DFS.

-In addition to their daytime soap operas, the Hummerts produced a number of musical programs and crime/mystery shows.
-At one point, their output included 18 separate serials on the air and up to 90 episodes a week.
-Other Hummert programs included Amanda of Honeymoon Hill, Judy and Jane, Little Orphan Annie, Frontpage Farrell, Inspector Thorne, Hearthstone of the Death Squad and The American Melody Hour.
+In addition to their daytime soap operas, the Hummerts produced 17 musical programs and 14 crime/mystery shows.
+To oversee the musical programs, Frank Hummert turned to Gus Haenschen, the St. Louis bandleader who had performed at Hummert's first wedding and was now nationally known on radio as an arranger, conductor, producer, and co-founder of the World Broadcasting System, which supplied high-quality recordings of vocal and instrumental music to smaller radio stations which could not afford a "live" orchestra.
+Haenschen was entrusted to assign orchestra leaders, vocalists, choral conductors, arrangers, and announcers to each of the musical programs produced by Air Features, for all of which Frank Hummert selected the sponsors, and in some cases the networks, as he did for the soap operas, mystery shows, and crime dramas.
+At one point, the Hummerts' output included 18 separate serials on the air and as many as 90 episodes each week.
+The number of writers the Hummerts retained for the scripting of their shows totaled approximately 50, all of whom became accustomed to the tall, gaunt, stoop-shouldered Frank Hummert or the petite Anne Hummert with her trademark white-frame glasses showing up unannounced and spontaneously examining drafts of their output.
+Other Hummert programs included Amanda of Honeymoon Hill, Judy and Jane, Little Orphan Annie, Frontpage Farrell, Inspector Thorne, and Hearthstone of the Death Squad.